-Pumpkin Overnight Oats – This Pumpkin Spice Overnight Oats recipe tastes like pumpkin pie and makes your mornings magical.
+Let’s make Pumpkin Overnight Oats!
+This Pumpkin Spice Overnight Oats recipe tastes like pumpkin pie and makes your mornings magical.
 (Gluten-Free, Vegan)

 I’m allll about the overnight oats recipes around here.

-I LOVE this cozy breakfast.
+I LOVE this cozy meal prep breakfast.
 It channels everything I love about pumpkin spice and pumpkin pie into one delicious breakfast I feel great about enjoying all season long.

-You only need a few simple ingredients to get started, too!
+You only need a few simple ingredients to get started on these healthy pumpkin overnight oats!
 Let’s take a look…

-We’re basing this recipe on my basic overnight oats recipe, with a few fall-inspired flavor twists.
+We’re basing this pumpkin pie overnight oats recipe on my basic overnight oats recipe, with a few fall-inspired flavor twists.
 You’ll need…

-ROLLED OATS (GLUTEN-FREE, AS NEEDED).
+- ROLLED OATS (GLUTEN-FREE, AS NEEDED).
 All my overnight oats recipes start with rolled oats.
-They soften overnight, but don’t turn to mush.
+They soften overnight, but don’t turn into mush.
 (Gluten-free?
 See the FAQ!)

-ALMOND MILK.
+- ALMOND MILK.
 To finish up, I add almond milk.
-Feel free to use whatever milk you typically drink or enjoy–cashew, dairy, soy, oat, etc. If it’s what your family drinks, it’ll work for my pumpkin overnight oats!
+Feel free to use whatever milk you typically drink or enjoy, whether it’s dairy milk or dairy free–cashew, dairy, soy, oat, etc. If it’s what your family drinks, it’ll work for my pumpkin overnight oats!

 MIX IT UP!
 TRY ONE OF THESE YUMMY WAYS TO SERVE PUMPKIN OVERNIGHT OATS:

-TRY DIFFERENT NUTS!
+- TRY DIFFERENT NUTS!
 You can totally swap out different nuts.
 I usually use pecans or pumpkin seeds for pumpkin overnight oats, but walnuts and hazelnuts are also delicious.
-Use what sounds good to you!
+Or, drizzle with nut butter or peanut butter before serving–use what sounds good to you!

 FAQ + TIPS AND TRICKS FOR THE BEST PUMPKIN OVERNIGHT OATS: